 Glow In The Dark Mini-Golf

 Right next to the ice rink, you’ll find some great glow-in-the-dark mini-golf, too!
-This brightly coloured game has fluorescent gold balls and a botanical course with 18 holes.
-Prices start from £6 for kids, and £7 for adults.
+This brightly coloured game has fluorescent golf balls and a botanical course with 18 holes.
+Prices start from £7.50 for kids, and £8.75 for adults.
 Days and times below:

-Just like the ice rink of Bath on Ice, the golf course is open until January 5th, 2020.
+Just like the ice rink of Bath on Ice, the golf course is open until 3rd January 2024.
 To book, head over to the Bath on Ice website.
-Embrace the true winter wonderland of bath by starting with the Christmas Market and then heading straight over to Royal Victoria Park for more fun.
+Embrace the true winter wonderland of Bath by starting with the Christmas Market and then heading straight over to Royal Victoria Park for more fun.

 If you’re looking for something a little less Christmas-themed, try roaming the streets for some of the quirky and unique cafés and restaurants of Bath.
 Colonna & Small’s is just a stone’s throw away from Royal Victoria Park, and has been named as one of the best coffee shops in the UK.